Computer Graphic (CG) Anime

 What we've lost:

-Most people tend to overlook what anime simply doesn't have anymore.
-While the changes are in most cases subtle, to me they are sorely missed.
-Loss of abstract creativity.
-This isn't totally a fault of the computer.
-Computers also come into play as a limitation not only in terms of the limits of the computer itself, but in how it tends to limit the mind of it's user.
-For instance shadowing and reflectivity are things easily rendered on a computer, but when done in previous decades animators gave shadows and reflections a life of their own in a way that probably wasn't the most realistic but much more artistic and creative.
+Most people overlook what anime doesn't have anymore.
+While the changes are subtle, for many like myself they are sorely missed.
+Loss of abstract creativity is one issue.
+This isn't totally a fault of the computer, but more a problem with how a person is limited in their mind by the tools they use.
+As the saying goes: when all you have is hammer, everything looks like a nail.
+For instance shadowing and reflectivity are things easily rendered on a computer, but in previous decades animators gave shadows and reflections a life of their own in a way that probably wasn't the most realistic but much more artistic and creative.

-The as of later in the 00's anime seems to be better coping with it's place.
-It is sort of strange to say, but anime has moved towards copying itself.
-Instead of forging to new areas of realism and experimentation, anime is in fact purposely trying to look more like anime (of the past).
+The as of later 00's, anime is better adapting to computer uses.
+Instead of forging into new areas of realism and experimentation, anime is purposely trying to look more like anime (of the past).
 If anime will ever evolve into something else remains to be seen.
-Squaresoft seems to be making headway with realism in CG movie production.
-Although the characters don't look good enough to pass off as life like, they are getting close.
-When that point comes, and it becomes commercially viable it may give birth to a new type of animation.
-The way things look today is that anime has forged a genre for itself and seems to be sticking to the tradition of looking like anime instead of evolving itself.
+Animators such as Squaresoft are making headway with realism in CG movie production.
+Although the characters don't look good enough to pass as "life like", they are getting close.
+When that point comes, and it becomes commercially viable it may give birth to a new type of animation but it seems doubtful that it anime will morph into it.
+Today anime has carved a niche for itself and seems to be sticking to the tradition of looking like anime instead of evolving.

 So where is CG anime headed?
 It looks like it's going to come full circle, and in the future anime may look a lot more like anime of the past.